-More often than not, domain owners who are squatting or using many sites to make money will make it fairly easy for you to contact them.
+More often than not, domain owners squatting or using many sites to make money will make it fairly easy for you to contact them.

 How much is a domain worth?

-A domain’s worth is not always easy to gauge as it can be highly subjective.
-Domain squatters may insist that their domain name is worth hundreds of millions while others might perceive the same domain to be worth a few hundred dollars.
+A domain’s worth can be highly subjective.
+Domain squatters may insist their domain name is worth hundreds of millions, while others might perceive the same domain to be worth a few hundred dollars.

-Aside from subjective estimations, a domain’s value can be assessed in a variety of ways such as through its affiliation with a recognizable public figure, company, or product, or through its association with a popular domain that is already widely in use.
+Aside from subjective estimations, a domain’s value can be assessed in various ways, such as through its affiliation with a recognizable public figure, company, or product, or through its association with a popular domain already widely used.

-When attempting to evaluate a domain name, consider the following:
+When evaluating a domain name, consider the following:

 - Legal status — Is it a registered trademark?
 Has it expired?

 - Desirability — How much do you want to own the site?
 At what cost?